Meet our staff!

 Zoe Moshenberg (she/her) is the Organizing and Training Manager at Bay Rising.
 She moved to California from Texas where she was organizing public school teachers and developing organizers in labor and electoral politics.
 She is excited about building power with Bay Rising and developing new organizers in the Bay Area!

-Irene Rojas-Carroll designs training curriculum and consults on communications strategy and media relations for the racial, economic, and environmental justice groups that form Bay Rising.
-She has also worked with the ACLU of Northern California, the Greenlining Institute, the Brown Boi Project, and student organizing projects on racial, gender, labor, and environmental/land justice issues.
+Irene Rojas-Carroll provides visionary strategic as well as technical communications, digital, and cultural organizing expertise to Bay Rising and its alliance members.
+Before joining Bay Rising, she worked with the ACLU of Northern California, the Greenlining Institute, and the Brown Boi Project, and was involved in student organizing projects on racial, gender, labor, and environmental/land justice issues.

 Lolita Roibal is the Administrative and Operations Manager at Bay Rising.
 Of Cymry, Iberian, Pueblo, and Mexika descent, she grew up in the social justice movement, spending her wee years working for clean drinking water, fighting Intel, protecting sacred sites, and leading youth rights campaigns.
 As a young adult she put everything she had into labor rights work and increasing access to higher education.
 After learning of the Iriquois origins of democracy, she ended up joining with national movements like the League of Young Voters, organizing graffiti battles and working to hold electeds accountable.
 This led her to her work on CA state ballot initiatives and directing finance and operations for organizational electoral infrastructure.
 Meanwhile Lolita has also dedicated many years with traditional medicine and homebirth and enjoys being grown by Bay Area plants, learning Nahuatl, weaving, and danza.